List of United States divisions during World War II: 1st to 25th

+Infantry divisions were initially titled with their numerical designation and "division" (e.g., "1st Division").
+In August 1941, the War Department issued a statement that divisions' names were to represent their major arm of service (i.e., armored, cavalry, or infantry) to avoid confusion as several divisions of different arms now shared the same number.
+Some divisions issued general orders introducing "infantry" as an official part of their names, but this change was not added to the table of organization of the infantry division, which technically controlled its naming conventions, until 1 August 1942.

 The 1st through 25th Infantry Divisions, excepting the 10th Mountain Division, were raised in the Regular Army or the Army of the United States prior to American involvement in World War II.
 Because of funding cuts, in September 1921, the 4th through 9th Infantry Divisions were mostly inactivated.
 Within a few years, the headquarters of the 1st and 3rd Infantry Divisions "almost ceased to exist.
 Only the division commander and a few staff officers remained to carry out minimal division administrative functions, and neither division exercised true command functions over their units."
 The 2nd Infantry Division remained the most functional stateside division, as it was concentrated entirely at Fort Sam Houston, Texas.
-By the mid-1920s, most of the divisions' inactive units were staffed with Organized Reserve officers as Regular Army Inactive units.
+By the mid-1920s, most of the divisions' inactive units were staffed with Organized Reserve officers as "Regular Army Inactive" units.

 The Hawaiian Division, "which was the closest thing to a full-strength division in the interwar American Army." was split on 1 October 1941 to create the 24th and 25th Infantry Divisions.
 The 24th Infantry Division headquarters inherited the lineage of the Hawaiian Division's headquarters, while the 25th Infantry Division was raised in the Army of the United States.

 The 10th Mountain Division was raised in the Army of the United States in 1943.